 Since 1080P is the only non-cropped resolution in the EOS R I’ll be using it to compare tto the modes in the modes in the EOS R5.

 First we’ll take a look at 1080P vs 1080P in the two cameras.

 The 4K in the EOS R5 is oversampled from 5.1K so you can see that boost in resolution with this comparison.
-There are rumors of a 1080p 120fps firmware coming out for the R5 so I think this is a very viable camera for 1080p.
+The R5 also includes 120fps recording in 1080p from a firmware update.
 Plus the 1080p modes have no overheating issues as I talk about later in this post.